MetaphoricalSheep/KodiRPC/README.md

 6. Add the new config file to .gitignore

 ## Usage
 All the KodiRPC methods are exposed through the KodiService class.
-Instanciate an instance of the class to get started.
+Instantiate an instance of the class to get started.
 ```c#
 using KodiRPC.Services;
 var service = new KodiService();